Code-Institute-Submissions/shalinshah54-lab-RehabPotential/README.md

       * So by adjusting the font- size the text is fixed on the mobile screens.
 *  W3C Makrup Validator flagged up errors on improper placing the closing tag.
 The tags were adjusted and porper placed.
 * W3C CSS validator presented with wrong use of the code. float:center; instead this was not needed in the style.
+* With the validator there was an error of <!-------->, I used <!----->.
+* On the contact.html page the first name fill box was not aligned to other content.
+Fixed by adding a col class with others to line them up.
+* When using the samsung S9 the icon with social media appeared as an X with no icon present.
+* When using the iphone all the images appear close up on all the pages.

 ## Deployment